Identifying and reducing air pollution

 - Cotton, linen and viscose materials discolour and become weak and brittle.

-- Wool and silk are weakened, although as they are naturally acidic they are also more resistant.
+- Wool and silk are weakened, although as they’re naturally acidic, they’re also more resistant.

 - Paper objects become yellowed and brittle.

 - Silver in photographic images yellows and fades.

 - Gelatin and the filmbase polymers of negatives degrade.

 - All kinds of dyes and pigments may fade.